ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 1. Configure the path with a token bucket policer (e.g., rate limit with a specific initial burst size and no additional buffering beyond the bucket).
    See {{TrafficPolicing}} for more details.
-3. Start a flow and let it reach PROBE_BW.
+3. Wait until the connection transitions to PROBE_BW.
 4. Verify that when the burst size is exhausted and the policer drops packets, BBR reacts to the loss by adapting `BBR.inflight_shortterm` and `BBR.bw_shortterm`.